 - Wear and tear: Over time, the plastic the base is constructed from begins to degrade and isn’t as strong.
 Less strength = less safe.

-- Temperature fluctuations: The breakdown of plastic is hastened from the huge temperature changes that the seat experiences while in your car.
+- Temperature fluctuations: The breakdown of plastic is hastened by the huge temperature changes that the seat experiences while in your car.
 We all know how hot vehicles can get, and this heat affects the plastic’s integrity.
 Big temperature fluctuations between summer and winter also have an impact.

 - Technological updates: With the fast pace of technological advances, car seat companies have frequent updates in their safety features.
 While you can of course safely use an older model of car seat and base that haven’t expired yet, there will come a time when replacement parts are no longer available.
-Expiration dates ensure you always have these parts available while you are using the seat.
-If you save a car seat base to use for future babies, you want to make sure you are using the most up to date, safe option.

 - Changing regulations: The National Highway Traffic Safety Administration and state governments update the rules and regulations for car seat use regularly.
 Car seats and bases need to be updated to meet these requirements.